CHTC/chtc-website-source/uw-research-computing/scaling-htc.md

 <a name="osg"></a>

-B. OSG Pool
+B. UW-Madison's OSG Pool
 ------------------------------

 CHTC maintains an OSG pool for the campus community, which includes resources contributed by campuses, national labs, and other institutions across and beyond the US.

-We call sending jobs to other institutions in our OSG pool *gliding*.
+When you send jobs to other institutions in our OSG pool, we call that *gliding*.

 <a name="job"></a>